korningf/git-pass/README.md

 Where only gitbash is allowed, where there is no PacMan package manager,

-and where we definitely do not have GNU autotools or a GCC GLIBC toolchain.
+and where we definitely do not have GNU autotools or a GLIBC toolchain.

 .